codediodeio/gimmie-sticker/README.md

 ## Instructions

+Note: You must have Node 8 or later installed locally.
+Note: Your commit must contain **only 1 file**.
+Verify that you did not change any existing code before making your PR.

 1. `fork this repo`
 1. `git clone` your fork url
 1. Enter the project and run `npm install && git checkout -b mysticker`